DMTF/Redfish-Tacklebox/README.md

 optional arguments:
   -h, --help            show this help message and exit --method {GET,HEAD,POST,PATCH,PUT,DELETE}, -m {GET,HEAD,POST,PATCH,PUT,DELETE}
-                        The HTTP method to perform --body BODY, -b BODY  The body to provide with the request --verbose, -v         Indicates if HTTP response codes and headers are displayed
+                        The HTTP method to perform; performs GET if not specified
+  --body BODY, -b BODY  The body to provide with the request --verbose, -v         Indicates if HTTP response codes and headers are
+                        displayed